Capral Limited Continues Share Buy-Back Effort

 Capral Limited (AU:CAA) has released an update.

-Capral Limited has announced an update on their stock buy-back program, revealing a purchase of 7,500 ordinary shares on the previous day, adding to a total of 203,721 shares bought back to date.
-This move, part of an ongoing on-market buy-back initiative, signifies Capral’s continuing efforts to return value to shareholders.
+Capral Limited has announced an update on its ongoing stock buy-back program, revealing the repurchase of an additional 4,000 ordinary fully paid shares on the previous day.
+The update, which follows the company’s initial notification in February, shows a total of 212,266 shares bought back to date as part of this initiative.
+The buy-back, conducted on-market, is part of Capral’s strategy to reduce shares in circulation.

 For further insights into AU:CAA stock, check out TipRanks’ Stock Analysis page.